-Another principle which must govern a redistribution of provinces is the wishes of the people concerned.
-We who talk of self-determination on a larger scale cannot in reason deny it to a smaller area, provided of course this does not conflict with any other important principle or vital question.
+tion of provinces is the wishes of the people concerned.
+We who talk of self determination on a larger scale cannot in reason deny it to a smaller area, provided of course this does not conflict with any other important principle or vital question.
 The mere fact that the people living in a particular area feel that they are a unit and desire to develop their culture is an important consideration even though there may be no sufficient historical or cultural justification for their demand.
 Sentiment in such matters is often more important than fact.